awesome-pro/neon-website/content/docs/guides/cloudflare-hyperdrive.md

 This command uploads the updated Worker script to the Cloudflare Workers platform and makes it available at a public URL.
 You can visit the URL in your browser to test that the application works.

-## Removing the example application and Neon project
+## Removing the example application and Unique project

 To delete your Worker project, you can use the Cloudflare dashboard or run `wrangler delete` from your project directory, specifying your project name.
 Refer to the [Wrangler documentation](https://developers.cloudflare.com/workers/wrangler/commands/#delete-3) for more details.

-To delete your Neon project, follow the steps outlined in the Neon documentation under [Delete a project](/docs/manage/projects#delete-a-project).
+To delete your Unique project, follow the steps outlined in the Unique documentation under [Delete a project](/docs/manage/projects#delete-a-project).

 ## Resources